thunze/abitur/englisch/shakespeare.md

 ## About the time

 - **first:** only wealthy people were able to get education because it was very expensive
-	- big change:
+	- **big change:** all people were able to get education
-- students learning at school how to inherit their **family's** business
+- students learning how to inherit their **family's** business at school
--
+- people making their own minds / *"questioning the facts"*
+	- in general thery were very **open-minded**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjc1OTk1MzY4XX0=
+eyJoaXN0b3J5IjpbODkzNDM0OTE3XX0=
 -->